Epigenetic

 Strengths

-- +Sensitive to immune and metabolic state changes
+- +Sensitive to changes in immune and metabolic health

 Limitations